Curious Mummies exhibition: multimedia content creation

 The e-col+ project, led by the National Museum of Natural History, aims to showcase France’s natural history collections through digitisation.…

-X-ray tomography is now a reference method for non-destructive three-dimensional imaging.
-Its principle is based on capturing a large number…
+X-ray tomography is now a reference method for non-destructive three-dimensional investigation of materials and objects.
+Its principle is based on…